How to promote a podcast

 A movie trailer helps attract an audience for a film.
 A podcast trailer does the same for your podcast.

-Three reasons to publish a podcast trailer as early as possible:
+Three reasons to publish a podcast trailer before you launch:

-You need at least one episode published in your feed, and a trailer is a perfect "first episode."
+1. You need at least one episode published in your feed before you can submit your podcast to Apple, Spotify, etc. A trailer is a perfect "first episode."

-It can take 5+ days for Apple to manually review your podcast submission.
-If you publish a trailer to your feed right away, it allows you to submit to Apple well in-advance of your first official episode.
+2. It can take 5+ days for different directories to review your podcast submission.
+If you publish a trailer to your feed immediately, you can submit it well before your first official episode.

-Once you've submitted your podcast to Apple, Spotify, etc, you can start building anticipation for your podcast's official launch.
+3. Once you've submitted your podcast to Apple, Spotify, etc., you can start building anticipation for its official launch and send potential listeners the link ahead of time.

 Here's an example from our podcast: